 Here is a hilariously entertaining game that you can use in your classroom to improve your students’ speaking abilities.
-The activity uses video clips from the Funny or Die website (or other alternative video sites) which the students will form their opinions about.Kids, Adults
+The Funny or Die ESL Activity uses video clips from the Funny or Die website (or other alternative video sites) which the students will form their opinions about.Kids, Adults

 To prepare for the speaking activity, browse Funny or Die’s website to select some funny content for your class.
 Make sure it is appropriate material for your age group.
 Check out their Best GIFS of all Time sections for some of the most entertaining clips.

 Once you have found some video clips that you like, create a handout with a chart on it with two columns and several rows.
-Create about 10 rows or however many you like corresponding to the number of video clips that you want to show the class.
+Create about 10 rows, or however many you like.
+Just be sure to should match the number of video clips that you want to show the class.

 Again, you could adapt these things to suit the tastes of your age group, but you can see how it works with this example on the handout.

 To start the activity, you could start the class by having a brief discussion about funny movies or content that students like to look at online.
 Have the students talk for a few minutes then lead feedback.

 Next, hand out the worksheet that you created with the ranking scale.

 Show the class the Funny or Die website and select the group of clips that you will show your class.
 For the first clip, do it as an example to model what the students should try to accomplish with the task.

 For the example, play the first video clip and tell the students to write down a brief description of the video in the left column.
 In the right column, have them rank the video from 1 to 5.